Authentic Lessons for 21st Century Learning

 Engage

-Begin by displaying slide 5.
+Introduce the lesson with slide 2, then introduce students to the essential question and learning objective on slides 3 and 4.
+Display slide 5.
 Ask students to get out a piece of paper to participate in a Tell Me Everything activity.
-Give students 1 minute to write down the name of every famous early-American historical figure they can think of.
+Give students 1 minute to write down the name of every famous early American historical figure they can think of.

 After the time is up, display slide 6, and give students an additional minute to write down everything that they know about the people they included in their list.
 Invite students to discuss their lists with a partner.

-Display slides 7 and 8, and ask students if any of these people (slide seven: Crispus Attucks and Osceola; slide eight: Sojourner Truth and Elizabeth Cady Stanton) were included in their lists.
+Display slides 7 and 8, and ask students if any of these people (slide 7: Crispus Attucks and Osceola; slide 8: Sojourner Truth and Elizabeth Cady Stanton) were included in their lists.
 If students say no, ask them why they were not included in their initial lists.

 Explore

 Display slide 9.
 Ask students to draw their historical figures at random by selecting a slip of paper from a container.
-They will use the person they select to complete a KWHL activity.
-To prepare for the drawing, feel free to print out the Name Strips document that is attached to this lesson, and cut out the names you wish to use.
+They will use the person they select to complete a KWHL Graphic Organizer activity.

 Display slide 10.
 Once students have selected their historical figure, pass out copies of the KWHL Chart handout and have students write the name of the figure at the top of the chart.